holoviz/panel/doc/how_to/interact/interact_basics.md

-# Generate Widgets for Function Arguments
+# Generate widgets for function arguments

 This guide addresses how to generate widgets for function arguments with Panel `interact`.